 Who can consign their items and become a seller?

 Anyone can consign their children’s item with Mid-Coast Kids Consignment Sale.
-Children’s consignment sales are an excellent way to sell your gently used children’s and maternity items.
-We generally pay more than a consignment shop, are more profitable than conducting your own garage sale and avoid the hassles of listing on Craigslist.
+We generally pay more than a consignment store, are more profitable than conducting your own garage sale and avoid the hassles of listing on Craigslist.

 How do I become a consignor?